Data Science for the Liberal Arts

 - First, take an introductory statistics course (MATH 254, POLS 298, PSYCH 295, KINES 301, SOC 310, or any other university-level statistics course from any department).
 These courses are offered every semester, face-to-face or on-line.
 Pick the course that works best for you!

-- Second, take CS 133: Foundations of Data Science (offered Fall 2019, Spring 2020, and ever subsequent spring).
-This is a highly accessible course specifically designed for majors outside of computer science.
+- Second, take CS 133: Foundations of Data Science or CS 111: Introduction to Programming.
+These are highly accessible courses specifically designed for majors outside of computer science.
 In this course, students will learn the Python programming language and be introduced to data science tools.
-This course has a pre-requisite of Math 143.
+This course has a prerequisite of Math 143 (for CS 133) or Math 108 (for CS 111).

-- After completing DATA-LA 320, students can enroll in DATA-LA 485 (offered each spring beginning in 2020).
+- After completing DATA-LA 320, students can enroll in DATA-LA 485 (offered each spring).
 In the DATA-LA 485 capstone course, students will be working with a stakeholder in the community to analyze a data set to develop insights into their operations using the R statistical software.

 Trying to add the certificate/minor to your degree plan?